-The past eighteen months has been a significant period of research into a potential second community hub, in the Majawa district of Malawi.
+Following a significant period of research, plans were established for a second community hub, in Majawa in the central region of Malawi.
 This involved several trustee trips to Malawi, including to Majawa, and extensive consultation with potential NGO partners.
 Following the successful signing of two separate Memorandums of Understanding the project commenced in July 2019.
-The trustees will be making another visit to Majawa later this year.

-Majawa is a very remote village often further isolated by flooding during the three to four month rainy season restricting access to schools, health clinics and markets.
-With scarce water resources, limited crop diversity, malnutrition, high illiteracy and few income generation opportunities the community is looking for change and is enthusiastic about working with us.
+Majawa is a very remote village often further isolated by flooding during the three to fourmonth rainy season restricting access to schools, health clinics and markets.
+With scarce water resources, limited crop diversity, malnutrition, high illiteracy and few income generation opportunities the community is looking for change and is enthusiastic about working with MCH and its partners.

 We are partnering and jointly funding this project with African Parks, a conservation focused NGO which manages wildlife reserves across Africa, including Liwonde, the National Park adjacent to Majawa.
-Following a year of research and discussions with the local community and using the UN Millennium Development Goals as a guide, African Parks produced a comprehensive report on the challenges and aspirations of the people of Majawa which outlined the following priorities:
+Following a year of research and discussions with the local community and using the UN Millennium Development Goals as a guide, African Parks ("AP") produced a comprehensive report on the challenges and aspirations of the people of Majawa which outlined the following priorities: